manymoments/manymoments.github.io/_posts/2019-12-15-asynchrony-uncommitted-lower-bound.md

 This proof is non-constructive; it shows that an infinite execution must exist.
 Using randomization, there are protocols that are *almost surely terminating* (the probability measure of terminating is one).
 In fact, there exist protocols that terminate in an expected constant number of rounds.
 More on that in later posts.

-**Acknowledgment.** We would like to thank Kartik for helpful feedback on this post.
+**Acknowledgment.** We would like to thank Kartik Nayak and Ling Ren for helpful feedback on this post.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1206298743823355905?s=20)